 - Inquire: Build new knowledge by inquiring, thinking critically, identifying problems, and developing strategies for solving problems.

 - Include: Demonstrate an understanding of commitment to inclusiveness and respect for diversity in the learning community.

 - Collaborate: Work effectively with others to broaden perspectives and work toward common goals.

-- Curate: Make meaning for oneself and other by collecting, organizing, and sharing resources of personal relevance.
+- Curate: Make meaning for oneself and others by collecting, organizing, and sharing resources of personal relevance.

 - Explore: Discover and innovate in a growth mindset developed through experience and reflection.

-- Engage: Demonstrate safe, legal, and ethical creating and sharing of knowledge products independently while engaging in a community of practice and an interconnect world.
+- Engage: Demonstrate safe, legal, and ethical creating and sharing of knowledge products independently while engaging in a community of practice and an interconnected world.